K. Takahashi

 What would help: External anchors may include raw-data spot checks, parallel independent reviews, frozen benchmark cases, or periodic comparison against pre-summary evidence.
 Delayed audit matters because the degradation often appears as a long-horizon pattern rather than a one-step mistake.

-Example 4: Evaluation or Memory Contamination
+Example 4: Evaluation, Record, or Interface Contamination

 Comparison with Adjacent Concepts